Charlotte Olympia: Designer biography

-Charlotte Olympia Dellal was born on 5 June 1981 in Cape Town, South Africa, to Brazilian model Andréa de Magalhães Vieira and British property developer Guy Dellal, son of the property tycoon Jack Dellal.
+Charlotte Olympia Della was born on June 5 in 1981 in Cape Town, South Africa, to a Brazilian model Andréa de Magalhães Vieira and a British property developer Guy Della, son of the property tycoon Jack Dellal.

 Her sister is the model Alice Dellal.

-Charlotte attended Bedales School, Hampshire.
-At the age of eighteen she left to complete a foundation course at the London College of Fashion before graduating from Cordwainers with a degree in product development.
-She launched her London-based shoe and accessory brand in 2008.

-She lives in north Kensington, London with her husband, Maxim Crewe (m.2010) and three sons.
+She lives in North Kensington, London with her husband, Maxim Crewe (m.2010) and has three sons.